adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 dflt  # can be used only with the language keyword and as the language value with the languagesystem keyword.
 ```

+**Implementation note:** at least one top-level element (e.g. a `languagesystem`
+definition, `feature` block, `table` definition, etc.) must be defined.
+Feature
+files that are completely empty (or effectively so, such as comment-only or
+whitespace-only) are not supported.

 <a name="2.d"></a>
 ### 2.d.
 Special characters